yzjedu/cs151-lab10-jose-cooper/algorithm.md

 Return:
 Algorithm:
 1. For row in table:
+   1. If an element is a number
+      1. Convert the element to an integer
-   1. Calculate the profit with the budget, domestic gross, and worldwide gross
+   2. Calculate the profit with the budget, domestic gross, and worldwide gross
-   2. Append the profit to the row
+   3. Append the profit to the row

 Purpose: Write the new table onto an output file
 Name: